SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/SLScripting_StackOverflow.md

 # Investigate StackOverflowException occurrence

 To illustrate how to investigate a [StackOverflowException](https://learn.microsoft.com/en-us/dotnet/api/system.stackoverflowexception?view=netframework-4.8.1) that occurs in SLScripting, an example connector has been created with a QAction that has a method that results in infinite recursion (i.e. a recursive method that does not have stop condition).
-DataMiner automatically created a dump and we will investigate the dump.
+DataMiner automatically created a dump (in the `C:\Skyline DataMiner\Logging\CrashDump` directory) and we will investigate the dump.

 ## Visual Studio